claustromaniac/detect-cloudflare-plus/README.md

 YELLOW means that external resources were served by a CDN, but the page itself was not.
 RED means the page itself was served by a CDN, and maybe also external resources.
-PURPLE means that resources on that page were served by more than one CDN.
+PURPLE means that resources on that page were served by a mix of different CDNs.

 ### The address bar icon (optional):